windsorcli/talos-incus/README.md

 ## How It Works

-This repository automatically builds Incus images directly from [Talos OS releases](https://github.com/siderolabs/talos).
+This repository automatically creates Incus metadata for Talos OS images.
 When a new Talos version is released, Renovate automatically updates the version and triggers a build that:

+- Creates Incus-compatible metadata tarballs
-- Downloads the official Talos disk images from `siderolabs/talos`
+- Fetches qcow2 disk images from [Talos image factory](https://factory.talos.dev)
-- Converts them to split-format Incus images (metadata + disk files)
-- Signs all files with cosign (OIDC keyless)
+- Signs metadata files with cosign
-- Releases them here
+- Stores metadata in Cloudflare KV for simplestreams serving

 ### Cloudflare Worker Proxy

 Incus requires specific HTTP headers (`Incus-Image-Hash`, `Incus-Image-URL`) when importing images from URLs.
-Since GitHub Releases doesn't provide these headers, we use a Cloudflare Worker at `images.windsorcli.dev` that:
+We use a Cloudflare Worker at `images.windsorcli.dev` that:

-- Proxies requests to GitHub Releases
+- Proxies metadata requests to GitHub Releases
+- Proxies qcow2 disk requests to Talos image factory (https://factory.talos.dev)
-- Looks up pre-calculated SHA256 hashes
+- Looks up pre-calculated SHA256 hashes from KV
 - Adds the required Incus headers
 - Enables direct URL imports without manual downloads

 ## Signing

-Releases are signed with [cosign](https://github.com/sigstore/cosign) using OIDC keyless signing.
+Metadata files are signed with [cosign](https://github.com/sigstore/cosign) using OIDC keyless signing.
 Signatures are created using the GitHub Actions workflow identity and stored in bundle format.

+**Note:** qcow2 disk images are proxied from Talos image factory and are not signed by this repository.

 **Verify Signatures:**